 Because it’s so rigged and indestructible, it’s extremely structured and lies incredibly flat.
 This means it’s not really something that can be ‘shoved’ into a backpack.
 It’s probably slightly bigger than you think it is too.
 When I packed it in my carry on suitcase, it had to lie lengthways across the top.
 Which was fine for me, but not if you’re a super-minimal packer.

 Also, despite the steel cable tying your safe being extremely snug, I can still just about fit one finger through the gap at the top of the safe.
 While I’m sure your average thief won’t spend their time trying to hook onto an object and attempt to pull it out of the top, they might.
 My thoughts are that if they can physically touch your belongings, they have a chance of getting them.
 While I’m sure I’m being over-cautious, it does make me a little nervous.
 I would prefer to have a really lightweight, inner lining that could zip up your stuff before you close it.
 That way, if you have really small valuable objects like rings, you know that a thief could only reach the outside of the inner lining.

 If you’re looking for a portable travel safe, you couldn’t get any better out there.

 Also, if you fancy watching the video version of this review, have a gander here:

 Have you ever bought the Pacsafe Travel Safe?
 Or do you have a different safe you like?
 Let me know in the comments below! 😀

-Gap Year Travel Store gifted me the Pacsafe Portable Travel safe in exchange for this review.
-But all thoughts, opinions and badass newfound smugness at how thief-repellent I am are all my own.
+I was gifted the Pacsafe Travel Safe by Gap Year Travel Store in exchange for this written and video review, but all thoughts, opinions and badass newfound smugness at how thief repellent I am now are entirely my own.